vasilisach/contact-manager-react/README.md

 2. You need node.js and npm install
 3. Open project with editor (for instance VSC)
 4. In terminal run npm i (to install necessary dependencies)
-5. Run project with "npm start"
+5. Run project with "npm run start"

 ## Available Scripts